Asian, European Markets Rattled By U.S. Losses

 INSKEEP: Well, now, Frank, we're in a situation where we're several years out from the financial crisis and still feeling shocks from it.
 Is this a familiar feeling in Japan?

-Mr. RICHARD KOO (Nomura Research Institute): In 1997, Japanese economy was recovering and Prime Minister Hashimoto became rather complacent and argued that maybe it's time to cut budget deficit.
+RICHARD KOO: In 1997, Japanese economy was recovering and Prime Minister Hashimoto became rather complacent and argued that maybe it's time to cut budget deficit.
 And when the government cut the budget deficit, the whole economy imploded.

 LANGFITT: And so what Koo said is he's afraid that what he's seeing in the U.S. could be a replay.